linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥

-Certainly!
-Here's an updated guide that uses the official **Pushbullet app** and package installation (without relying on Python) for sending SSH login notifications with OTP approval via Pushbullet on Linux.
+.Certainly!
+Here’s the updated guide with **manual installation steps for Pushbullet** without using the `pushbullet-cli` package.
+Instead, we’ll use a direct approach for interacting with the Pushbullet API via `curl` and `jq` to send and receive notifications.

 ---

-### **Updated Guide for SSH Login with OTP and Approval via Pushbullet on Linux**
+### **Updated Guide for SSH Login with OTP and Approval via Pushbullet on Linux (Manual Installation)**

 ---

 ### **Step 1: Install SSH Server (if not installed)**

-To begin, ensure that OpenSSH is installed and configured on your Ubuntu server.
+Ensure that OpenSSH is installed and configured on your Ubuntu server.
 If SSH is not already installed, follow the steps below:

 ```bash
 sudo apt update